Trichomonas gallinae: Pathology

 Avian trichomoniasis is principally a disease of young birds.
 T. gallinae varies greatly in its virulence.
 The severity of the disease depends on the susceptibility of the bird and on the pathogenic potential of the strain of the parasite.
 Adult birds that recover from the infection may still carry the parasite, but are resistant to reinfection.
 These birds do not show obvious signs of infection.
 Infection and mortality rates are not closely linked.
 The disease varies from a mild condition to a rapidly fatal one with death in 4–18 days post infection.

 In young birds, the early lesions appear as small white to yellowish areas in the mouth cavity, especially the soft palate.
 The lesions consist of inflammation and ulceration of the mucosal surface.
 The lesions increase in size and number and extend to the esophagus, crop and proventriculus.
-The lesions may develop into large, firm necrotic masses that may block the lumen.
+The lesions may develop into large, firm necrotic masses that may block the gastrointestinal or, more rarely, respiratory lumen.
 Occasionally, the disease may spread by penetrating the underlying tissues to involve the liver and other organs.

 The early lesions in the mouth are small, yellowish, circumscribed plaques on the mucosa.
 More velogenic (highly virulent) strains can cause caseated abscessation of the oropharynx.
 Eventually these space occupying lesions obstruct the esophagus and trachea resulting in emaciation and asphyxiation.

-Although lesions are usually seen in the mouth and oropharynx in raptors, it can also affect other mucus membranes.
+Although lesions are usually seen in the mouth and oropharynx in raptors, it can also affect other mucous membranes.
 Jessup reports one owl having eye lesions from infection spreading into the nasolacrimal duct.
 Bony involvement can occur after soft tissue destruction.
 The organism does not survive posterior to the proventriculus, except in pigeons.
 Unlike other birds infected with T. gallinae, pigeons are susceptible to secondary organ invasion by virulent strains of the parasite.
 The visceral form of the disease involves the liver and gastrointestinal tract, causing organ dysfunction.

 When observed under a light microscope, samples can be seen rapidly moving in a circular jerky motion.
 They will appear to be small, translucent flagellates as individuals or in clusters.
 The undulating membrane may appear to exhibit wave-like motions when higher magnification is used.